 Urinals should be made of non-corrosive materials such as china, slate, and stoneware; all metal apparatus is liable to corrosion, and should not be used.
 The floor should be cemented, and should slope towards a channel which discharges into a siphon trap connected with drain or soil-pipe.
-Urinal basins may be made of china or stone-ware, and constructed so as to retain water.
+Urinal basins may be made of china or stoneware, and constructed so as to retain water.
 Their waste-pipes should discharge over the channel in the floor.
 The best kind of flush is that from siphonaction flush tanks which discharge automatically at regular intervals.
 Wright's self-flushing urinal is an ingenious invention which, by means of an arrangement of siphons in connection with the cistern, secures a flush to the urinal basin as soon as the urine flows out of the basin down the waste-pipe.

-Slop-sinks should be used only where it is objectionable to discharge slops through the water-closets.
+Slop sinks should be used only where it is objectionable to discharge slops through the water closets.
 They are usually short hopper china basins with a siphon trap below, protected by a grid to keep back the larger foreign bodies which might obstruct the pipes.
 They should be provided with a flushing rim, and flushed from a water-waste preventer.

-Soil-pipes are used to receive the contents of water-closets, urinals, and slop sinks only.
-They should be circular in section, and 31⁄2 or 4 inches in diameter, these being the most convenient sizes for ordinary use.
-They should be of drawn, milled or rolled lead, 8 1⁄2 to the square foot, or 9 1⁄2 to the square foot for very high buildings, without any longitudinal seam; and should be fixed outside the house, with wiped (soldered) joints between the different lengths of pipe, each pipe being 10 feet in length.
+Soil-pipes are used to receive the contents of waterclosets, urinals, and slop sinks only.
+They should be circular in section, and $3\frac{1}{2}$ or 4 inches in diameter, these being the most convenient sizes for ordinary use.
+They should be of drawn, milled or rolled lead, 8 lb. to the square foot, or 9 lb. to the square foot for very high buildings, without any longitudinal seam; and should be fixed outside the house, with wiped (soldered) joints between the different lengths of pipe, each pipe being 10 feet in length.
 Lead T pieces are used to receive the branches from the water-closets.

-Soil pipes outside the house are often made of cast iron or galvanized iron.
-They are inferior to lead pipes, as the internal surface of iron pipes is much rougher than that of lead, and the joints as usually made with red lead putty, are very insecure.
-In America cast iron soil pipes are insisted on by Board of Health regulations, especial precautions being laid down for the construction of the joints between the different lengths.
-To prevent oxidation and the formation of rust, iron soil pipes should be coated inside and outside with the magnetic oxide of iron (Barft's process), with hot coal-tar pitch, or with Angus The joints between the different Smith's solution. lengths must be caulked with oakum and molten lead, or with Spence's metal, and the joints between the iron pipe and the lead T pieces from the closets should be made with a brass ferrule, caulked in with lead, the lead pipe being attached to the ferrule by a wiped joint.\ substance and strength to stand it.
+Soil-pipes outside the house are often made of cast iron or galvanised iron.
+They are inferior to lead pipes, as the internal surface of iron pipes is much rougher than that of lead, and the joints as usually made with red lead putty are very insecure.
+In America cast iron soil-pipes are insisted on by Board of Health regulations, especial precautions being laid down for the construction of the joints between the different lengths.
+To prevent oxidation and the formation of rust, iron soil-pipes should be coated inside and outside with the magnetic oxide of iron (Barff's process), with hot coal-tar pitch, or with Angus Smith's solution.
+The joints between the different lengths must be caulked with oakum and molten lead, or with Spence's metal, and the joints between the iron pipe and the lead T pieces from the closets should be made with a brass ferrule, caulked in with lead, the lead pipe being attached to the ferrule by a wiped joint.

+The joints between iron pipes can only be caulked when the pipes are of sufficient substance and strength to stand it.
 The joints of the light iron pipes commonly used, are made with spun yarn and red lead, or occasionally with Portland cement.
-If lead soil-pipes are used when the pipes are of sufficient where much hot water is discharged through w.c's. or slopsinks connected with them, owing to the expansion of the metal of the rigid pipe, twisting and contortion takes place, and such pipes readily wear out.
-Under such circumstances, either iron soil-pipes should be used, or the lead pipes, if outside the house and not near windows, should have joints.
-For this reason, also, south and west aspects, involving much exposure to the sun, should be avoided for lead soil-pipes.

-&quot; "House-drainage," by W. Eassie, Our Homes, p.
+" House Drainage," by W. Eassie, Our Homes, p.
 635.